-Sprint Samsung Galaxy S III now set to be released on July 1Alex Wagner - Senior News Editor
+Sprint Samsung Galaxy S III now set to be released on July 1Alex Wagner - Editorial Director of News and Content

 Sprint was originally set to launch its Samsung Galaxy S III on June 21, but the carrier was forced to push back that release "due to overwhelming demand."
 And while customers that pre-ordered the device have already begun receiving their units, Sprint has remained silent on when customers will be able to simply walk into a store and buy a Galaxy S III.
 That changes today, as Sprint has announced that its Galaxy S III will be available starting July 1.
 The Galaxy S III will be sold in Sprint stores, online and over the phone, though it's worth noting that the 32GB model won't be available in stores, so customers interested in the more capacious model will need to do their buying online or through Telesales.
 Pricing for the Sprint Galaxy S III is set at $199.99 for the 16GB model and $249.99 for the 32GB version, both of which come with a two-year contract.